mobxjs/mobx-state-tree/docs/concepts/middleware.md

 This means that the middlewares are invoked in the order you attach them.
 The value returned by the action invoked/ the aborted value gets passed through the middleware chain and can be manipulated.

-MST ships with a small set of [pre-built / example middlewares](https://github.com/mobxjs/mobx-state-tree/blob/master/packages/mst-middlewares/README.md).
+The community has created a small set of [pre-built / example middlewares](https://github.com/coolsoftwaretyler/mst-middlewares).

 Play around with a simple example of middleware in action with [this CodeSandbox](https://codesandbox.io/s/vjoql07ool).